Nitrodist/bsideswpg-coin-puzzle/README.md

 * Hexadecimal: `3` Binary: `0011` Decimal: `3`
 * Hexadecimal: `C` Binary: `1100` Decimal: `13`

 We could probably take the binary output and display it somehow!
+Specifically, we'll only display the `11` and `00` [nibbles](https://en.wikipedia.org/wiki/Nibble) (half-octet).

 Let's clean up the output a bit before we do anything else: